KhwaishK/Nextbill-AI-Decision-System/README.md

-I deliberately did not wire up a live LLM call for this submission, both to avoid an API-key dependency for something this size, and because the rule engine already fully explains every one of the 5 given cases with 100%/high confidence — adding an LLM here wouldn't have demonstrated more judgement, just more infrastructure.
+I deliberately did not wire up a live LLM call for this submission, both to avoid an API-key dependency for something this size, and because the rule engine already fully explains every one of the 5 given cases with 100%/high confidence, adding an LLM here wouldn't have demonstrated more judgement, just more infrastructure.